Guatemala, in nod to Trump, moving embassy in Israel to Jerusalem

 “I would like to thank President Trump for leading the way.
 His courageous decision has encouraged us to do what is right,” Morales said in a speech at the American Israel Public Affairs Committee’s annual policy conference, according to a translation of his remarks on the pro-Israel U.S. lobbying group’s website.

-Guatemala was one of only a handful of countries that backed U.S. President Donald Trump’s December decision to recognize Jerusalem as the capital of Israel.
+Guatemala was one of only a handful of countries that backed U.S. President Donald Trump’s December decision to recognize Jerusalem as the capital of Israel, and it is the first country besides the United States to set a date for moving its embassy there.
 Trump’s move reversed decades of U.S. policy, upsetting the Arab world and Western allies.

 Afterward, 128 countries defied Trump by backing a non-binding U.N.
 General Assembly resolution calling for the United States to drop its recognition of Jerusalem.